-The Ballarat Amateur Radio Club held a meeting where Brad Geier, VK3VLK, spoke about the great future of Digital Radio Mondiale (DRM) transmission.
+The Bendigo Amateur Radio Club held a meeting where Brad Geier, VK3VLK, spoke about the great future of Digital Radio Mondiale (DRM) transmission.
 I didn't realise that the ABC has been running a transmitter on 747kHz from Wangaratta.

 I can see the transmission quite clearly here at Drummond and also on the PkLoops SDR at Croydon.